-We are currently in the process of developing the next version of Why Vegan, and we hope to go to press by the end of the month.
-If your organization would like to have a version of Why Vegan or Vegetarian Living with your group's name and logo on the back cover, please email us.
+We are currently in the process of developing the next version of Why Vegan? and hope to go to press by the end of the month.
+If your organization would like to have a version of Why Vegan? or Vegetarian Living with your group’s name and logo on the back cover, please email us.
 This could be a tremendous opportunity for your group to have increased visibility, and reach many more people with the most powerful documented literature available today!

 Requests and News

 Keep Us Updated!

 Please send us a report of your event (Leaflet Your Local School; World Farm Animals Day, etc.), and any pictures you take.
 You can contact us over email, or send to:

 The Vegetarian Resource Group each year will award $10,000 in college scholarship money to graduating U.S. high school students who have promoted vegetarianism in their schools and/or communities.
 Vegetarians do not eat meat, fish, or fowl.
 Two awards of $5,000 each will be given.
 The first awards will be given for the school year beginning in September 2003.
 Applications may only be sent by students graduating high school in spring 2003.
 Deadline is February 20, 2003.

 "When many suburban or urban dwellers hear the word 'farm,' they still think of idyllic scenes of cows munching on grass ... these scenes couldn't be further from the truth.